ChrisZou/chriszou.github.io/_posts/2015-05-24-regular-expression-all-you-need-to-know.markdown

 comments: true
 tags: [regex, ruby]
 ---
 Regular expressions are nuts.
-You spent lots of time studying them and later when you need to write one, you came up with nothing.
+You have spent lots of time studying them and later when you actually need to write one, you come up with nothing.
 That’s why you need a cheatsheet, like this one.

 ## Abbreviations used in this post